eba-ts/tradeshift-app-samples/javascript/nodejs/README.md

-# Node.js + Angular + UI Components
+# Tradeshift Third Party Embedded App Sample - Node.js + Angular + Tradeshift UI Components

 ## Description
-This is a sample project which shows how to create app on Tradeshift using Node.js backend, with Angular.js on frontend, utilizing Tradeshift's [UI Components](http://ui.tradeshift.com).
+This is a sample project which shows how to create an embedded app on Tradeshift using Node.js backend, with Angular.js on frontend, utilizing Tradeshift's [UI Components](http://ui.tradeshift.com).

-The app authenticated with Tradeshift server using OAUTH2 authorization workflow, and retrieves current company data as an example of calling Tradeshift API.
-Additionally app has multiple language supportusing English and Russian languages.
+The app authenticates with Tradeshift server using OAUTH2, and retrieves current company data as an example of calling Tradeshift API.
+The app needs to be run inside Tradeshift platform to fully work - see documentation [here](http://apps.tradeshift.com/documentation).
+This sample app has multiple language supportusing English and Russian languages.
 To add languages, add files to browser/locales directory.

 ## Requirements
 - [NodeJS](https://nodejs.org/en/) version 4 and higher